mozilla-services/merino/docs/api.md

 - `availability` - A string describing how this provider is used in Merino.
 It will be one of:

-  - `"enabled-by-default"` - This provider will be used for requests that don't specify providers, and it should be provided to the user as a selection that can be turned off.
+  - `"enabled_by_default"` - This provider will be used for requests that don't specify providers, and it should be provided to the user as a selection that can be turned off.
-  - `"disabled-by-default"` - This provider is not used automatically.
+  - `"disabled_by_default"` - This provider is not used automatically.
 It should be provided to the user as a selection that could be turned on.
   - `"hidden"` - This provider is not used automatically.
 It should not be provided to the user as an option to turn on.
 It may be used for debugging